-ADMINISTRATION, North Carolina A&T State University
+ADMINISTRATION, NORTH CAROLINA A&T STATE UNIVERSITY

-Stanley F. Battle, Chancellor Alton Thompson, Interim Provost and Vice Chancellor for Academic Affairs Robert Pomprey, Jr., Vice Chancellor for Business and Finance Sullivan A. Welborne, Vice Chancellor for Student Affairs Mark Kiel, Vice Chancellor for Development and University Relations Narayanaswamy Radhakrishnan, Vice Chancellor for Research and Economic Development Vijay K. Verma, Vice Chancellor for Information Technology and Telecommunications/CIO Linda R. McAbee, Vice Chancellor for Human Resources Wendell Phillips, Special Assistant to the Chancellor for Community Outreach & Special Projects William Clay, Special Assistant to the Chancellor for Development Dorothy C. Browne, Director of the Institute for Public Health Valerie L. Green, General Counsel and Ethics and Compliance Officer Larry R. Kreiser, Director of Internal Auditing Wheeler Brown, Director of Athletics
+Harold L. Martin, Sr., Chancellor Linda Adams, Provost and Vice Chancellor for Academic Affairs Robert Pomprey, Jr., Vice Chancellor for Business and Finance Melody Pierce, Vice Chancellor for Student Affaisr Mark Kiel, Vice Chancellor for Development and University Relations Celestine Ntuen, Interim Vice Chancellor for Research and Economic Development Barbara Ellis, Interim Vice Chancellor for Information Technology and Telecommunications Linda R. McAbee, Vice Chancellor for Human Resources Deborah J. Callaway, Special Assistant to the Chancellor

-DEANS OF COLLEGES AND SCHOOLS
+DEANS OF SCHOOLS AND COLLEGES

-Donald McDowell, Interim Dean, School of Agriculture and Environmental Sciences Michael A. Plater, Dean, College of Arts and Sciences Quiester Craig, Dean, School of Business and Economics Ceola Ross Baber, Dean, School of Education Joseph Monroe, Dean, College of Engineering William J. Craft, Interim Dean, School of Graduate Studies Patricia Chamings, Dean, School of Nursing Benjamin O. Uwakweh, Dean, School of Technology
+Donald McDowell, Interim Dean, School of Agriculture and Environmental Sciences David Aldridge, Interim Dean, College of Arts and Sciences Quiester Craig, Dean, School of Business and Economics Dorothy Leflore, Interim Dean, School of Education Winser Alexander, Interim Dean, College of Engineering Alan Letton, Dean, School of Graduate Studies James Ryan, Dean, Joint School of Nanoscience and Nanoengineering Patricia Chamings, Interim Dean, School of Nursing Benjamin O. Uwakweh, Dean, School of Technology

-COLLEGES, SCHOOLS, AND DIVISIONS OF NORTH CAROLINA

-AGRICULTURAL AND TECHNICAL STATE UNIVERSITY
+COLLEGES, SCHOOLS, AND DIVISIONS OF NORTH CAROLINA AGRICULTURAL AND TECHNICAL STATE UNIVERSITY

-North Carolina Agricultural and Technical State University includes the following colleges, schools, and divisions: The School of Agriculture and Environmental Sciences, The College of Arts and Sciences, The School of Business and Economics, The School of Education, The School of Technology, The College of Engineering, The School of Nursing, School of Graduate Studies, and The Division of Continuing Education and Summer School.
+North Carolina Agricultural and Technical State University includes the following colleges, schools, and divisions: The School of Agriculture and Environmental Sciences, The College of Arts and Sciences, The School of Business and Economics, The School of Education, The School of Technology, The College of Engineering, The School of Nursing, School of Graduate Studies, The Joint School of Nanoscience and Nanoengineering, and The Division of Continuing Education and Summer School.